-9.1 No photos will be taken or published of any child attending an activity unless prior written permission is obtained from the child’s parent.
+8.1 No photos will be taken or published of any junior below 16 attending an activity unless prior written permission is obtained from the junior’s parent.

-10.3 The Club may apply a further disciplinary sanction; namely the banning of the child from one or more future activities for such period as the Child Protection Officer may think fit.
+9.3 The Club may apply a further disciplinary sanction; namely the banning of the junior from one or more future activities for such period as the Child Protection Officer may think fit.

 Signed: Christopher Rogal (Child Protection Officer)